Iconicmain/3Iconic/README_SMS_SETUP.md

 2. **24-Hour Reminder System**
    - Automatically sends reminders for tickets that are still open after 24 hours
-   - Reminders are sent every 6 hours (configurable)
+   - Runs daily at midnight (compatible with Vercel Hobby plan)
    - Prevents duplicate reminders (only sends if last reminder was > 24 hours ago)
+   - The endpoint logic ensures reminders are sent exactly every 24 hours, so daily execution is sufficient

 ## Cron Job Setup

 ### Option 1: Vercel Cron Jobs (Recommended for Vercel deployments)

-The `vercel.json` file is already configured.
-Vercel will automatically run the cron job.
+The `vercel.json` file is configured to run daily at midnight (`0 0 * * *`), which is compatible with Vercel's Hobby plan.
+The endpoint logic prevents duplicate reminders, so running once per day is sufficient even though reminders are sent every 24 hours.

+**Note:** Vercel Hobby plan only allows daily cron jobs.
+If you need more frequent checks, use Option 2 (External Cron Service).

 ### Option 2: External Cron Service